This creamy chicken and rice soup is a snap to make, but tastes like it simmered all day.

 Mix together evaporated milk and flour and add the mixture to your simmering pot.
 Continue simmering for a few minutes, stir in your chicken (or turkey) and you’re all set.

 Really, that’s it!
 Creamy chicken and rice soup that tastes like it simmered all day in a matter of minutes.
-I like to serve mine with crusty bread.
+I like to serve mine with crusty bread or breadsticks.
 But after Thanksgiving, if we’re lucky enough to get leftover rolls from my sister that’s what will be on the menu.

 Here’s the recipe: